algosup/2022-2023-project-1-smart-signage-Project-5-group/Documents/Technical Specification.md

 The problem is worth solving because energy consumtion is a big problem in the world.
 It is also a problem for the environment.
 It also make it faster to fix the problem resulting in a better reputation for the company.

+## 1.d.
+Goals

+    As a user, I want to be able to monitor the luminous signage in order to know if it is working or not.

+    As a user, I want to be able to switch on and off the luminous signage in order to save energy.

+    As a user, I want to be able to change the brightness of the luminous signage in order to save energy.

+    As a user, I want to be able to know if the luminous signage is not behaving as intended in order to prevent damage.

 # 2. Solutions

 ##